aduffy70/LabNotes/_posts/2016/2016-11-06-fiddlehead-ubuntu-16-04-upgrade.md

   * Moved personal files to spore and verified updated my music library and photo library on spore
   * Installed 16.04 from usb drive with default partitioning.
 Ran updates.
 Tweaked settings.
   * Installed chrome, dropbox, synaptic, atom, gimp, ubuntu tweak (for fonts), java8, Aliview, R,
   * Set up ufw, openssh-server, my .bash_aliases and .bashrc, nanorc, terminal profile
+  * The versions on jekyll and several of the dependent gems have changed so I had to update everything on my other machines as well to keep my labnotes from breaking.